Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Approach

-After training this network, we freeze the weights and use the output of the convolution based encoder $\phi(I)$ as representation in our policy learning tasks.
-The pre-trained frozen Slot Attention models used in the following experiments were trained for $500k$ steps with a batch size of $8$ on images of size $160$ by $320$ and $K=16$ slots with random seed initialization unless otherwise noted.
-For the experiments in which we vary the fraction of the data available, the slot representations are also only trained on the selected fraction of data.
-For the localization task, we use the dense masks ($M_{1},..,M_{k=K}$) as input to the downstream network.
+After training this network, we freeze the weights and use the output of the convolution-based encoder $\phi(I)$ as representation in our policy learning.
+The pre-trained frozen Slot Attention models used in our experiments were trained for $500k$ steps with a batch size of $8$ on images of size $160$ by $320$ and $K=16$ slots with random seed initialization unless otherwise noted.
+For the experiments where the fraction of the data available varies, the slot representations are also only trained on the selected fraction of data.
+For the localization task, we use the dense masks ($M_{1},..,M_{K}$) as input to the downstream network.
 These masks encode the location of objects in pixel space in the form of slots.